Alloy Artifacts

 "York" Brand Socket Tools

 By 1926 Truth Tool was offering "York" brand sockets and drive tools in 1/2 square and 3/4 hex drive.
-The York brand is a mystery, as no references to these tools have been found except in Truth catalogs from the mid 1920s.
-If any of our readers have found additional information on York socket tools, please let us know via email.
+The York brand was a mystery for quite a while, as no references to these tools have been found except in Truth catalogs from the mid 1920s.

 12-Point Box-End Wrenches